Ayo9142/user-input/README.md

 This Repository Contain the Solution of assignment Given To me by Partie Teams.
-The answer to the questions is inside Task2.txt file the Java input code is inside userinput.java
+The answer to the questions is inside Task2.txt file
+>the Java input code is inside userinput.java
+# Features
+** Collect User Input and Prompt Another Response**